postsharp/Metalama.Documentation/content/conceptual/configuration/profiling.md

 ## Step 5.
 Upload the snapshots to an online drive

-You will find the profiling snapshots in the `%TEMP%\Metalama\CrashReports` directory.
+You will find the profiling snapshots in the `%TEMP%\Metalama\Profiling` directory.
 Zip the whole directory and upload this file to an online storage service like OneDrive.

 ## Step 6.
 Send us the URL through a private channel